6 easy steps will help students jumpstart their education at Central Arizona College

 Students interested in living on the Signal Peak Campus should complete a housing application, submit a $100 deposit, and provide proof of immunization to the Residence Life Office (520-494-5470).

-While housing is available for students for the fall semester, students interested in on-campus living are encouraged to apply early for a guaranteed assignment.
+While housing is available for students for the spring semester, students interested in on-campus living are encouraged to apply early for a guaranteed assignment.

 Step 6 - Finalize Payment

 Payment for classes is due at the time of registration and is accepted in the form of cash, check, Visa, MasterCard, Discover or American Express.
-Students also may pay by enrolling in the Nelnet payment plan, submitting a third-party authorization, or qualifying for financial aid.
+Students also may pay by enrolling in the nelnet (formerly FACTS) payment plan, submitting a third-party authorization, or qualifying for financial aid.